krzynio/pl-packagetrack/README.md

 # PL-PackageTrack

-PL-PackageTrack is polish package tracking scraping and parser library written in Python 3
+PL-PackageTrack is a polish package tracking scraping and parser library written in Python 3

 Work in progress.
 Status information isn't parsed now, only the events.